Courses of Study

 [HI217] Tudor England, 1485-1603 Focuses on the social, religious, political, economic, and nationalistic changes after the fall of the Plantagenet dynasty in 1485.
 After reading numerous biographies and primary sources, it will culminate in a research paper studying the history of one year based on primary sources from the period.
 Numerous out-of-class films will supplement class discussion and lectures.
 Previously listed as History 316.
 Four credit hours.
 H.

 [HI224] Germany and Europe, 1871-1945 What went wrong with Germany from the first unification to the catastrophe of Nazism?
 Examining the question of German peculiarities within the European context and the debate on continuities in recent German history.
 Focus on critical reading and writing skills and on understanding historical processes including patterns of exclusion and intolerance.
 Four credit hours.
 H, I.

 HI228s The Russian Empire: Soviet History and 20th-Century Revolutions The people of the Soviet Union lived through three revolutions (1905, 1917, 1991) and two world wars.
 Their leaders forced the pace of modernization and subjected their own citizens to class war, arrest, and execution.
 An exploration of the last days of Tsarism, of Leninism and Stalinism, and of the forces leading to the Gorbachev revolution and breakup of the Soviet empire.
+Prerequisite: Sophomore or higher standing.
 Four credit hours.
 H, I. Josephson

 [HI230C] In Search of a Strong Man: Greece in the Fourth Century Listed as Classics 234.
 Three credit hours.
 H, I.